jdegand/redditjs/README.md

 - Limit upvotes/downvotes to 1 per user - check array for user id before execution
 - Can't get a console.log to register in the ajax script
 - Middleware to pass currentUser to all routes
-- Doesn't show cookies blocked until you try to login / signup
+- Doesn't show cookies are blocked until you try to login / signup

 ## Resources
 - [Stack Overflow](https://stackoverflow.com/questions/21396524/what-is-the-difference-between-assert-expect-and-should-in-chai) - assert vs expect